ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 type Fretting = [[Pick]]
 ```

+Explanation:
 Several fingers can pick one string and that for each string.
 The strings are listed
 from `I07`/`G4` (placed at the top of the fretboard)
 to `I09`/`A4` (placed at the bottom).
-That's what your fretboard looks like when you look at the ukulele
+That's what your fretboard looks like when you look at the Ukulele
 as depicted in the chord boxes from above.

 Finally we define a played fretted instrument by a list of relative notes